Prompting Language Models for Linguistic Structure: Structured Prompting of Pretrained Language Models

-This approach to in-context learning tags an entire sequence with a single pass over the context (with the use of model state caching).
+This approach to in-context learning tags an entire sequence with a single pass over the context.
 It also allows the model to condition on past predictions while labeling the current word.
 As we demonstrate in Section \ref{sec:results}, these features allow us to apply large autoregressive language models to a broad class of core NLP tasks in a few-shot manner.